llvm/llvm-project/lldb/docs/resources/lldbplatformpackets.md

 ```

 Argument is a file path in ascii-hex encoding.

-Response is `F` plus the return value of `unlink()`, base 16 encoding.
+Response is `F` plus the return value of `unlink()` in base 16 encoding.
-Return value may optionally be followed by a comma and the base16
+If unlink failed, the return value may be followed by a comma and the value of
-value of errno if unlink failed.
+errno in base 16 encoding.

 ## vFile:symlink